It’s not too late for YOU to start the process!

-ROLLING ADMISSION – After the Early Action period, Mitchell College follows a rolling admission policy.
-Applications will be reviewed as they become complete and decisions will be mailed to the applicant within two to three weeks after reading.
+ROLLING ADMISSION – Mitchell College follows a rolling admission policy.
+Applications will be reviewed as they become complete and decisions will be sent to the applicant within three weeks after review.

 - Official High School Transcript